Love Letter board game is a popular deduction card game. Very easy to learn and play, it’s accessible to a very broad audience.

 Which Edition of Love Letter to Buy?

 If you type Love Letter into Amazon (click here to see results), you’ll see that several versions are available (and some hardly available).
-You’ve got the original, boxed edition, extension and big box edition, On top of that, you’ve got all sorts of different themes, where only the names and images are replaced, but the gameplay remains the same (Batman, Hobbit, Star Wars, Archer, Munckin etc.).
+You’ve got the original, boxed edition, extension, and big-box edition, On top of that, you’ve got all sorts of different themes, where only the names and images are replaced, but the gameplay remains the same (Batman, Hobbit, Star Wars, Archer, Munchkin, etc.).